sjzeil/CoWeM/userReference/Public/directories/directories.md

 > Everything in the `build` directory can be reconstructed quickly and
 > easily.
 It is safe to delete any subdirectory in there, or the
 > entire `build` directory.
 In fact, that is the easiest way to
-> "reset" the build process.
+> "reset" the build process back to a clean state.

 # Document Sets